 - The fees are a bit on the pricey end for some of the investments.

 How do you get started with Wealtsimple?

-Here’s the exact process for how you can get started with Wealthsimple in less than hour.
+Here’s the exact process for how you can get started with Wealthsimple in less than an hour.

 You go to the sign up page where they ask you about your goals and what kind of investor you are.